-Includes a free ride on the London Eye
+Includes free entry to the Tower of London

-The London Explorer Pass is the only tourism pass in London that includes free entry to the Coca-Cola London Eye.
-This is one of the most-visited attractions in London and one of the most famous observation wheels in the world.
+The GO London Explorer Pass is the only tourism pass in London that includes free entry to the Tower of London.
+This is one of the most-visited attractions in London and a must-see for any history lover.

 Take your time without feeling rushed

 With your pass, you have 30 days to use your pass after your first visit.
 This means you can take your time going through each tour or attraction.
 This is a great option for people who don’t want to feel rushed and prefer to sightsee at their own pace.

 Extra benefits available with your GO City London Explorer Pass